 I love spending time with my girls, but my absolute favorite thing that we do together is READ.

 My mom used to read to my siblings and me every night.
 Ferdinand, Little Bear, Charlotte's Web and Harry Potter are a few of our classic favorites.
 I attribute my childhood bedtime routine as the reason I became an English teacher, a writer, earned my master’s degree to become a librarian, and now enthusiastically read with my daughters every day.
 Because my mom read to me, I am passionate about learning and modeling this for my daughters.

-A study conducted in 2019 by Ohio State found that children whose parents read five books a day to them enter kindergarten having heard 1.4 MILLION more words than kids who don’t read at home.
+A study conducted in 2019 by Ohio State looked into why reading is important for kids and found that children whose parents read five books a day to them enter kindergarten having heard 1.4 MILLION more words than kids who don’t read at home.
 Even reading one book a day exposes kids to almost 300,000 new words before they enter kindergarten.

 Reading with your babies and toddlers is one of the best ways you can spend your time together, and not just for their vocabulary.
 It's also the key ingredient to helping my girls sleep well.

 According to Healthline, reading before bed eases stress and anxiety while improving the quality and duration of sleep for all ages.
 Reading together establishes a peaceful environment, which helps l children to associate learning with love and to rest easily.